Who is considered the next of kin for life insurance?

 However, spouses in community property states have the option to waive this provision.
 David signed a waiver, and the full proceeds of the policy were paid to the named beneficiary, their daughter Emily.
 This case demonstrates the impact of community property laws on the distribution of life insurance proceeds.

-Case Study 3: State-Specific Next-of-Kin Order
+Case Study 3: State-Specific Next of Kin Order

 In this case study, Mary, who resided in North Carolina, passed away without naming a beneficiary for her life insurance policy.
 According to North Carolina law, the next of kin order follows the spouse, children, parents, siblings, and other blood relatives.

 However, North Carolina also recognizes a non-related adult who can act as the next of kin under certain circumstances.
 In Mary’s case, her longtime friend Jennifer, whom she designated as her next of kin, received the life insurance proceeds.
-This example highlights the variations in next-of-kin laws among different states.
+This example highlights the variations in next of kin laws among different states.

 Frequently Asked Questions